superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 To make your app resilient to single-host failure, create at least two Machines per app or process.
 The Fly Proxy autostart/autostop feature and standby Machines are built-in platform features that you can use to start extra Machines only when needed.

-When you have multiple Machines:

-- Your app won't fail when a single host fails because another Machine will start up to take over app requests or tasks.
-- If your app has a lot of users, or bursts of high usage, then the Fly Proxy can load balance requests and automatically stop and start Machines based on traffic to your app.
-- You pay only for rootfs when Machines aren't running, not for CPU and RAM.
-Machine rootfs is [cheap](/docs/about/pricing/#stopped-fly-machines), like 18 cents a month for an average Elixir app that uses 1.2 GB of rootfs.

 ## Multiple Machines for apps with services

 You can add more Machines for Fly Proxy to start and stop as needed, which is great for apps that have built-in replication or that don't share data.

+### You get two Machines on first deploy

 When you deploy an app for the first time with the `fly launch` or `fly deploy` command, you automatically get two identical Machines for processes that have HTTP/TCP services configured in `fly.toml`.
 The Machines have autostart/autostop enabled so that Fly Proxy can start and stop them based on traffic to your app.
+You'll also get this default redundant Machine when you `fly deploy` after scaling to zero.

 <div class="important icon">
 **Volumes:** You'll only get one Machine with `fly launch` for processes or apps with volumes mounted.
 Volumes don't automatically replicate your data for you, so you'll need to set that up before intentionally creating more Machines with volumes.
 </div>

+### Add more Machines yourself

 If your app doesn't already have multiple Machines with auto start and stop, then you can set it up yourself.
 You can create any number of Machines to both meet user demand and provide redundancy against host failures.

-### 1. Set up auto start and stop
+#### 1. Set up auto start and stop

 Use auto start and stop to tell the Fly Proxy to start and stop Machines based on traffic.
 Keep one or more Machines running in your primary region if you want to.
 Example from `fly.toml` config: